byterubpay/byterub-site/_posts/2016-05-22-logs-for-the-kovri-dev-meeting-held-on-2016-05-22.md

 **\<xmrpromotions>** I will take the initiative on that
 **\<meeting-bot> [anonimal]** AFAICT all i2p-related dev (including Kovri) is in a bit of a dry spell so, priorities.
 **\<meeting-bot> [anonimal]** I like the idea though.
-**\<fluffypony>** anonimal: the advantage is that we can basically get everyone who's committed to the Monero proposal to also back an i2p proposal
+**\<fluffypony>** anonimal: the advantage is that we can basically get everyone who's committed to the ByteRub proposal to also back an i2p proposal
 **\<fluffypony>** but now is the time to do so
 **\<fluffypony>** whilst everyone's excited
 **\<meeting-bot> [anonimal]** Ok, so what's the next step?
 **\<xmrpromotions>** If the I2P communty supports it.
-As fluffypony said now is the time as the synergy will help both I2P and Monero proposals pass faster for REP related reasons
+As fluffypony said now is the time as the synergy will help both I2P and ByteRub proposals pass faster for REP related reasons
 **\<fluffypony>** so basically next step on the website is let's get a bit of content and I'll put it together on the plane on Tuesday
 **\<fluffypony>** next step on the StackExchange proposal is to wait for feedback from zzz
 **\<xmrpromotions>** sounds good.
 I wont act until I hear confirmation that zzz is ready to proceed